On the Constitution of New Zealand: An Introduction to the Foundations of the Current Form of Government

 - are to be imbued with the spirit of service to the community;

-- are (as appropriate) to give free and frank advice to Ministers and others in authority, and, when decisions have been taken, to give effect to those decisions in accordance with their responsibility to the Ministers or others;
+- are to give free and frank advice to Ministers and others in authority, and, when decisions have been taken, to give effect to those decisions in accordance with their responsibility to the Ministers or others;

 - when legislation so provides, are to act independently in accordance with the terms of that legislation.